haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 values of the CVs, the column corresponding to the CV, the first and last rows delimiting the size of the data, and the stride parameter to consider one row every stride.
 As output, you will see on the terminal the average and standard deviation of the CV corresponding to the column you chose.
-To perform the analysis described above, type:
+To perform the analysis described above, type the following commands (one at the time):

 <a class="prompt prompt-cmd">
 chmod +x ~/Tutorials/EDES/tutorial_files/scripts/av_std-sel-region-column.sh